McAllen and San Antonio Workplace Injury Lawyer

 The advantage of a personal injury claim, compared to a workers’ compensation claim, is that you are more likely to obtain a far higher compensation payment.
 It should take into account the full cost of medical treatment and the full loss of wages, including future medical treatment and lost wages.
 In addition, non-economic damages such as compensation for the pain and suffering and punitive damages may also be part of the settlement.

 Personal injury claims require a higher degree of preparation and more thorough documentation as well as definite proof of your employer’s negligence.
 Although you are not usually allowed to file a personal injury claim if covered by worker’s compensation, there are situations in which this is still possible.
-Your chance of winning a personal injury claim is increased significantly by using our McAllen workplace injury lawyer to provide advice about the best claim to pursue and negotiate skillfully on your behalf.
-Contact the Patino Law Office, serving McAllen, Mission, Edinburg & Pharr, Texas at 956-631-3535 today.
+Your chance of winning a personal injury claim is increased significantly by using our McAllen and San Antonio workplace injury lawyer to provide advice about the best claim to pursue and negotiate skillfully on your behalf.
+Contact the Patino Law Office, serving McAllen and San Antonio, Mission, Edinburg & Pharr, Texas.